flix/book/src/effects-and-handlers.md

 Here we declare two effects: `Ask` and `Say`.
 The `Ask` effect is a consumer: it needs a string from the environment.
 The `Say` effect is a producer: it passes a string to the environment.
 We use both effects in `greeting`.
-In `main` we call `greeting` and handle each effect.
+In `main`, we call `greeting` and handle each effect.
 We handle the `Ask` effect by always resuming the continuation with the string `"Bond, James Bond"`.
-We handle the `Say` effect by printing to the terminal, and then resuming the continuation.
+We handle the `Say` effect by printing to the console and resuming the continuation.

-In this case, the order of handlers does not matter, but in the general case the order may matter.

 ### Multiple Resumptions

-Flix supports multiple resumptions.
-We can use this to implement backtracking search, co-operative multi tasking, and more.
+Flix supports algebraic effects with multiple resumptions.
+We can use such effects to implement async/await, backtracking search, cooperative multi-tasking, and more.

 Here is a simple example: